aldo555/tcmdb/README.md

 npm dev
 ```

-Everything is set up now, go to http://localhost:3000 and register an account.
+Everything is set up!
+Now go to http://localhost:3000 and register an account.